AdobeDocs/document-services/src/pages/apis/microsoft-PA-integration/additional-resources.md

 ### Transform digital process.

-See how CSU fullerton is using Acrobat Sign and AEM Forms to transform digital processes across campus.
+See how CSU Fullerton is using Acrobat Sign and AEM Forms to transform digital processes across campus.

 - [Read story](https://business.adobe.com/customer-success-stories/cal-state-fullerton-case-study.html)